 The person's response to certain maneuvers can provide additional information:

 These tests provide further clues about the possible cause of stupor or coma.
 Blood levels of substances such as sugar, sodium, alcohol, oxygen, and carbon dioxide are measured.
+High levels of carbon dioxide may indicate that the person's breathing is impaired and that mechanical ventilation is required.
 Red and white blood cell counts are determined.
 Blood tests to check liver function are done.
 Urine is analyzed to determine whether any commonly used or suspected toxic substances are present.

 Doctors measure the oxygen level in blood with a sensor placed on a finger (called pulse oximetry).
 They also measure levels of oxygen, carbon dioxide, and sometimes other gases in a sample of blood withdrawn from an artery (arterial blood gas tests).
 These tests are done to check for heart and lung disorders and for possible carbon monoxide poisoning.

 Other laboratory tests may be done, depending on which causes of coma doctors suspect.

 Electrocardiography (ECG) is done to check for heart disorders.

 If no cause has been quickly identified, computed tomography (CT) or magnetic resonance imaging (MRI) of the head is done to check for a mass or for other structural brain damage.